 - Change the brand of bottle or size of the teat or flow.

-- Don’t feed your baby in the place they were previously breastfed, or they will want to be breastfed instead.
+- Don’t feed your baby in the place they were previously breastfed, or they may want to be breastfed instead.

-- Ask your baby’s father, grandparent or carer to try introducing the bottle when you’re not home.
-Very often your presence can interfere with feeding attempts.
+- Ask your baby’s other parent, grandparent or carer to try introducing the bottle when you’re not home.
+Very often Mum’s presence (especially her milky boobs, which babies can smell) can interfere with feeding attempts.

 - Change the temperature of the milk in the bottle.
 Some babies prefer lukewarm, others like it room temperature, and others prefer cooler milk.